katalon-studio-samples/Katalon_fileupload_sample/README.md

 # Use cases

+For this sample project we are covering below mentioned use cases.

-* Upload a file using Uplaod File Keyword.
+* Upload a file using "Uplaod File" Keyword.
-* Upload a file using Uplad File drag and drop keyword.
+* Upload a file using "Upload File drag and drop" keyword.
-* Upload a file using Sendkeys.
+* Upload a file using "Sendkeys".
 * Upload a file using Robot class.
 * Upload a file using Apple Script(AutoIT For Win).